 Even if you pay off the balance every month, the higher balances can hurt your personal score.
 Especially if you use your personal credit cards to pay for business expenses, for example.
 That’s true even though your personal credit factors into business creditworthiness decisions.
 What’s more, it’s just good practice to make the separation.

-For a small business owner, one of those things that simply requires your attention is your credit profile.
-With that in mind, as you improve your business credit scores you can’t afford to ignore your personal credit score.
+For a small business owner, one of those things that simply require your attention is your credit profile.
+With that in mind, as you improve your business credit scores, you can’t afford to ignore your personal credit score.

-Be aware though, that this is one of those times when slow and steady wins the race.
+Be aware, though, that this is one of those times when slow and steady wins the race.
 There is no quick fix for a less-than-perfect credit profile.
 The credit bureaus won’t reward gimmicks like shifting balances around from one credit account to another—it will eventually hurt you.
-What they will reward is regular and methodical improvement over time.
+What they will reward is a regular and systematic improvement over time.